Matty-El/velo-route/TESTING.md

 -   As an admin user, I want to be able to edit cycling route, cycling tip and difficulty level categories.
 -   As an admin user I want to be able to edit cycling tips so that I can add or delete cycling tips.
 -   As an admin user I want to be able to add cycling tips so that I can present new cycling tips to VeloRoute users.

+#### IT Users

+-   As an IT user, I want to be able to create, edit and delete cycling route, cycling tip and difficulty level categories so that I can make updates to the database when new categories are required.

 ---